What I Can Remember

 What I Can Remember consists of a transparency-printed photograph, translucent acrylic, and video of my handwriting rear-projected onto the piece.
 The handwriting is a single long recording of my own writing and drawing, created in Procreate.
 The body of the work is presented on a single custom plywood podium, designed to sit at eye level with a seated audience.

-This project is being shown at the ITP/IMA Winter Show 2022.
+This project was shown at the ITP/IMA Winter Show 2022.

 Tagged: